-Figures from the 2011 census show that the population of Tenterfield SSC (Census 2011) is 3,966.
+Figures from the 2016 census show that the population of Tenterfield UCL (Census 2016) is 2,914.
 The main method of travel in the area is mostly by private vehicle with small numbers using public transport.
 Public transport is mostly used for inter town travel with few opportunities for intra town trips, other than those undertaken by various forms of community transport.
-Walking and biking has increased with recent extensions to the town's bikeway system along Tenterfield Creek.
+Walking and biking is very popular along the bikeway system that follows Tenterfield Creek.